emyrael/AIXelar/public/aixelar_kb/faq.md

 # FAQ
 # Frequently Asked Questions (FAQ)

-This FAQ covers the most common questions users ask about AIXelar, our services, pricing approach, implementation process, and AI capabilities.
+This FAQ covers the most common questions users ask about Xelar, our services, pricing approach, implementation process, and AI capabilities.

 ---

 ## GENERAL QUESTIONS

-### **What does AIXelar do?**
+### **What does Xelar do?**
-AIXelar helps small and mid-sized businesses automate repetitive workflows, build AI assistants, improve business data pipelines, and streamline reporting.
+Xelar helps small and mid-sized businesses automate repetitive workflows, build AI assistants, improve business data pipelines, and streamline reporting.
 We focus on practical results — reduced manual work, faster processes, and better decision-making.

-### **Do I need technical skills to work with AIXelar?**
+### **Do I need technical skills to work with Xelar?**
-No. AIXelar handles all technical implementation, testing, and support.
+No. Xelar handles all technical implementation, testing, and support.
 You just describe your business process and what you want to achieve.

-### **What industries does AIXelar support?**
+### **What industries does Xelar support?**
 We primarily work with:
 - Retail & e-commerce
 - Car dealerships